toliaqat/xenon-wiki/simple-transactions.md

 * If all operations within the context of the transaction succeed, commits the transaction by sending a Commit request to the transaction coordinator; if some operation failed (e.g. an IllegalStateException due to a transactional conflict), sends an Abort request to the coordinator.

 The TestSimpleTransactionService class contains a number of unit tests that demonstrate that usage:
-The host sets the core transaction service to null and starts the Simple Transaction Factory.
+* The host sets the core transaction service to null and starts the Simple Transaction Factory.
-A service participating in the Simple Transaction Service protocol must inject the Simple Transaction Service Filter to its request I/O pipeline (**both in its factory and service classes**).
+* A service participating in the Simple Transaction Service protocol must inject the Simple Transaction Service Filter to its request I/O pipeline (**both in its factory and service classes**).
+It also needs to disable ServiceOption.CONCURRENT_GET_HANDLING.

     @Before
     public void setUp() throws Exception {